Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Modeling of the extened atmosphere

 where $\beta$ is the exponent describing the wind acceleration with distance from the center of a star; $v_\text{core}$ is the velocity at the inner hydrostatic radius $R_*$; $h_\text{eff}$ is the effective isothermal scale of the atmosphere; $v_0$ is the parameter determining the gas velocity distribution in the transition zone between the lower layers of the atmosphere and the wind; $v_\infty$ is the terminal wind velocity.

-The value of $v_\text{core}$ was chosen such that the optical depth at the hydrostatic radius $R_*$ remained within $50 \leqslant \tau_\text{Ross} \leqslant 200$.
+The value of $v_\text{core}$ was chosen such that the optical depth at the hydrostatic radius $R_*$ remained within $50 \leqslant \tau_\text{Ross} \leqslant 200$ during modeling.
 The value of $v_{0}=20$\,km\,s$^{-1}$ corresponded to the sound speed $v_\text{sonic}\approx18$\,km\,s$^{-1}$ near the wind transit zone.
-The turbulent velocity $v_{\rm turb}=15$\,km\,s$^{-1}$ was fixed at the upper limit of the range of typical values $v_{\rm turb}=10-15$\,km\,s$^{-1}$ found for early B \citep{Trundle2004, Crowther2006, Markova2008} and late O \citep{Smith1998, Crowther2002} supergiants.
-This value was found to be slightly better in terms of describing the observed depth of the absorption components of some He\,I line profiles than lower $v_{\rm turb}$ values.
 The choice of $h_\text{eff}=0.1\,R_*$ was based on the relation between the gas and radiation pressure to gravity in the inner parts of the wind.
 We note that hydrostatic structure of the atmosphere cannot be exactly described with the present approximation.

 The results of numerous studies of LBVs do not allow us to make unambiguous conclusions about the dynamical properties of their wind.
 There are several examples of sucessfull applications of $\beta\sim1-3$ \citep{Najarro2009, Groh2009, Kostenkov2020, Maryeva2022} as an analytic form of wind velocity law.
 The results of radiation-hydrodynamic modeling of the wind of such stars also differ significantly \citep{Vink2018, BerniniPeron2025}.
-To reduce the number of free parameters of our models we had chosen $\beta=1.0$ as an initial approximation of the Var~2 wind model.
+To reduce the number of free parameters of our models we had chosen $\beta=1.0$ as an initial approximation of the Var\,2 wind model.
 This value is typical for the winds of the hottest blue stars \citep{Puls1996, Muijres2012, GormazMatamala2021}.

-The absorption components P\,Cyg of the Balmer series hydrogen and He\,I line profiles constrain the terminal wind velocity of Var~2 as $v_\infty\approx230\,$km\,s$^{-1}$ \citep{Humphreys2014}.
+The absorption components of the Balmer series hydrogen and He\,I line profiles constrain the terminal wind velocity of Var\,2 as $v_\infty\approx230\,$km\,s$^{-1}$ \citep{Humphreys2014}.
 However, such terminal velocity overestimates the widths of the emission components of the lines in the models relative to observations.
 As the modeling results shows, the general appearance of the calculated line profiles is closer to the observed ones for a slightly lower value of the terminal velocity $v_\infty=210\,$km\,s$^{-1}$.

 Observations in a wide range of wavelengths indirectly indicate on a significant heterogeneity of matter in the winds of hot massive stars \citep{Nugis1998, Hawcroft2021, Rubke2023}.
 In our calculated wind models, the presence of optically thin clumps of matter separated by empty space was taken into account \citep{Hillier1999}.
 This approach involves adjusting the gas density using the volume filling factor $f$, defined as the ratio between the uniform (smoothed) density to the density of clumps at a given radius.
 The distribution of $f(r)$ in the wind was parameterized using the expression from \cite{Najarro2009}: